Get E-Book

 portable: true,

-});Portable mode tells Node to make cache reuse less tied to absolute project paths when it can compute paths relative to the cache directory.
-The feature is best-effort.
-It helps when a project directory moves with its cache directory.
-Cache contents still depend on Node version and source compatibility, so portable mode stays in the startup-cache category rather than the packaging category.
+Portable mode tells Node to make cache reuse less tied to absolute project paths when it can compute paths relative to the cache directory.
+It is best-effort.
+It helps when a project directory moves together with its cache directory.
+Cache contents still depend on Node version and source compatibility, so portable mode belongs in startup optimization, not packaging.

-The environment form is NODE_COMPILE_CACHE_PORTABLE=1.
 Use it when the cache directory moves with the project, such as a workspace restored into a different absolute path.
 Keep expectations modest.
 If Node cannot compute a useful relative path for a module, that module may skip caching.

 The disable variable wins over convenience.
 NODE_DISABLE_COMPILE_CACHE=1 blocks the cache even if code calls enableCompileCache() or NODE_COMPILE_CACHE is set.
 That gives CI and coverage jobs a clean override without changing application startup code.

-TypeScript stripping and compile caching meet at one narrow point.
+TypeScript stripping and compile caching meet at one specific point.
 Node prepares TypeScript into JavaScript first.
 V8 compilation comes next.
 The cache can help repeat that compilation on a later process start, but the runtime still has to load the same graph, validate the same imports, and run the same code.